Position: Principal Investigator

 The Ontario Institute for Cancer Research thanks all applicants.
 However, only those under consideration will be contacted.

 Resume Format: If you elect to apply, you will need a text or HTML version of your resume so that you can cut and paste it into the application box provided.
 Before you submit the completed application, you will be asked to attach one or two files to your application.
-Please attach your resume as a .doc file.
+Please attach your resume as a .doc or pdf file.